linpengcheng/PurefunctionPipelineDataflow/README.md

 The basic principle of the system is similar to an in-memory database system. like  the in-memory database, all tasks of the system are completed by scheduling stored procedure (workshop),
 and all side effects (similar to persistence, distributed, etc.) are completed by the in-memory database.

-Do everything possible to write pure functions (pipe), and they can only be chained together using the "pipe symbol", as long as this is done, it will eventually evolve into this result.

-If there is no "pipe symbol", you can use "assignment statement", which is available in any language.

 - **Everything is a pipeline**: the perfect way to achieve the simplicity and unity of the software ecosystem.